-- Article 4: Non-discrimination on basis of disability - Article 5(3): In order to promote equality and eliminate discrimination, take all appropriate steps to ensure that reasonable accommodation is provided. - Article 17: Right to respect for his or her physical and mental integrity on an equal basis with others. - Article 19: Recognises "equal right" to live in community and "effective and appropriate measures to facilitate" full enjoyment and "full inclusion and participation" in community, including by ensuring that: (a) Persons with disabilities have the opportunity to choose their place of residence and where and with whom they live on an equal basis with others and are not obliged to live in a particular living arrangement; (b) Persons with disabilities have access to a range of in-home, residential and other community support services, including personal assistance necessary to support living and inclusion in the community, and to prevent isolation or segregation from the community; (c) Community services and facilities are available on an equal basis to persons with disabilities and are responsive to their needs." - Article 25: Right to health.
+- Article 4: ensure and promote full realization of all human rights and fundamental freedoms for all persons with disabilities without discrimination on the basis of disability - Article 5(3): in order to promote equality and eliminate discrimination, take all appropriate steps to ensure that reasonable accommodation is provided. - Article 17: Every person with disabilities has a right to respect for his or her physical and mental integrity on an equal basis with others. - Article 19: recognises "equal right of all persons with disabilities to live in the community, with choices equal to others" and require "effective and appropriate measures to facilitate" full enjoyment and "full inclusion and participation" in community, including by ensuring that: (a) Persons with disabilities have the opportunity to choose their place of residence and where and with whom they live on an equal basis with others and are not obliged to live in a particular living arrangement; (b) Persons with disabilities have access to a range of in-home, residential and other community, and to prevent isolation or segregation from the community; (c) Community services and facilities are available on an equal basis to persons with disabilities and are responsive to their needs."